 About the Santa Ana Watershed Ambassador Program

-The Local Government Commission is hosting a workshop series to equip local policymakers in the Santa Ana River watershed with practical strategies and accessible tools to implement innovative solutions to their community’s water challenges.
+The Local Government Commission hosts this workshop series to equip local policymakers in the Santa Ana River watershed with practical strategies and accessible tools to implement innovative solutions to their community’s water challenges.

 Who should attend?

 Mayors, city council members, county supervisors, city managers, county commissioners, tribal representatives, elected board members of water districts, city and/or county staff, and other civic leaders involved in water and land-use planning within the watershed.

 Ambassador Program for Local Policymakers

 The workshops gave me a solid understanding of the watershed as a whole ecosystem.
 The workshops also provided creative thinking opportunities to consider potential water conservation collaboration with other agencies and stakeholders.
 The main benefit for me as a fire marshal was the several conversations between and with water agencies and land use planners regarding our individual and collective interests in water, water use, water conservation, water distribution, and responsible management of the Santa Ana Watershed.

 The workshop helped to elevate my awareness of the value of partnership and collaboration with others in my area working with water and other issues.